chatwoot/docs/docs/self-hosted/instagram-app-review.md

 title: "Instagram App Review"
 ---

-# Instagram App Review Submission Template
+# Instagram App review submission template

 This document provides a customizable template for brands requesting advanced Instagram permissions.
 Use this template to submit an Instagram App Review request and demonstrate how your app uses advanced messaging permissions to provide real-time customer support through Instagram.